flatland-association/flatland-book/environment/level_generation.md

     def generator(width, height, num_agents, num_resets=0):

-        # generate the grid and (optionally) some hints for the schedule_generator
+        # generate the grid and (optionally) some hints for the line_generator
         ...

         return grid_map, {'agents_hints': {